jovitalukasik/vs_gae/README.md

 For more information, see the paper

-D.Friede, J.Lukasik, H.Stuckenschmidt, M.Keuper, A Variational-Sequential Graph Autoencoder for Neural Architecture Performance Prediction
+D.Friede, J.Lukasik, H.Stuckenschmidt, M.Keuper.
+A Variational-Sequential Graph Autoencoder for Neural Architecture Performance Prediction. *arXiv preprint arXiv: 1912.05317*, 2019